maquadir/dummyApp/README.md

 When you're happy with your changes, create a PR and email us the link.
 Be sure to include the following in your submission;

 - Screenshots of the finished product.
-Show off that work! 📸
 - Added in assets folder
 - ![](assets/images/Simulator Screen Shot - iPhone 14 Pro Max - 2023-01-30 at 10.57.27.png)
 - ![](assets/images/Simulator Screen Shot - iPhone 14 Pro Max - 2023-01-30 at 10.57.34.png)